ktrnka/mars-express/README.md

 # Notes for writeup

 Right now I'm trying to get the breadth of interesting experiments and I'll merge in results as I go through Trello.
+I started off recording experiments in google sheets but I didn't like the organization of it.
+Now I'm realizing it's a huge pain to archive the hyperparameter experimental notes which I put in sheets notes on the result values and that doesn't export... but for now here's the [raw doc](analysis/experimental results.csv).

 ## Feature engineering

 * Representing umbra and other begin/end events as time spent in that range by setting indicators on 5-min windows then integrating
 * Bad initial design doing things like 1h, 2h, 5h time lags.
 When doing the massive feature selection experiment I found it was much cleaner to do powers of 4 rather than anything like powers of 2 because when you do powers of 4 the various time delays are only 25% overlapped not 50%.
 Feature correlation was a huge issue in the mega FS experiment.
 * sin/cos of angles (no improvement)
-* feature combinations with plus/minus/mult/div (no improvement, but this was early on)
+* feature combinations with plus/minus/mult/div (no improvement, but this was early on).
+There's some results of this on daily sampled data in [feature_interactions.txt](analysis/feature_interactions.txt)
 * automatically tried a bunch of feature delays early on in ipython, that found some decent features like that nadir 400h one.
 Also automatically tried sqrt/log.
 Did this all by training linear regression on the base feature in isolation and then the transformed version then measuring improvement/degradation.
 Got some decent ones here.
 * wanted to get things like percent of time sx was near 30 deg but I couldn't figure out how to automatically find the relevant reference points
 * SAAF rolling histogram was moderately useful, took some pandas tricks to get it working